Optical Counterparts to X-ray sources in LSST DP1: Discussion

 \subsection{Variability}

 We also examine whether the Stetson \( J \) index has any relation to the reliability of the closest \Object{} counterpart, to test our hypothesis that the optical counterparts to X-ray sources will tend to be more variable.
 As an example, we plot the lightcurve of high-reliability match with the largest $r$-band Stetson \( J \) in Figure \ref{fig:cv_lightcurve}.
 This turns out to be the SU UMa type cataclysmic variable CRTS J033349.8-282244 \citep{Drake:2014:CRTS_CVs, Kato:2017:SU_UMa_CVs}, which completed a full outburst cycle during commissioning observations, and was also found by \cite{Malanchev:2025:LSDB_DP1} in their variability search.
+We also plot the lightcurve of one AGN, 3D-HST 38237 in the Milliquas catalog, with a fairly large Stetson \( J \).
+We note that for both objects, the intra-day variation in each band much greater than the estimated error, hinting at possible systematics in the PSF photometry of these bright objects.

-Plotting the reliability of crossmatch against the Stetson \( J \) index in Figure \ref{fig:reliability_stetsonJ}, we find that there appears to be no association between these two metrics.
-Instead, as seen in the figure, our Stetson \( J \) appears more correlated with the magnitude of the \Object{}.
-We perform a 2-sample KS-test with the null hypothesis that the distribution of Stetson \( J \) for field stars is the same or greater than as the distribution of Stetson \( J \) for our matches.
+Plotting the reliability of crossmatch against the Stetson \( J \) index in Figure \ref{fig:reliability_stetsonJ}, we find that there appears to be no strong association between these two metrics in the left subplot.
+Instead, our Stetson \( J \) appears correlated with the magnitude of the \Object{}.
+Additionally, almost all objects brighter than 20th magnitude have Stetson \( J \) $>$ 1.
+The intra-day variation visible in each band in the lightcurves in figure \ref{fig:cv_lightcurve} suggest that systematics may play a role in the larger \( J \)s at brighter magnitudes.
+We expect these sources to be fairly stable in brightness over the course of each set of same-band observations, which are observed in blocks of 5-20 visits, lasting a total of less than an hour each.

+We perform a 2-sample KS-test with the null hypothesis that the distribution of Stetson \( J \) for field \Object{}s is the same or greater than as the distribution of Stetson \( J \) for our matches.
 Due to the magnitude dependence of the Stetson \( J \), we perform this test on samples for matches and field objects of magnitude 17 to 25 in bins of width 2 magnitudes.
 We also split the samples into $ugri$ bands, for a total of 12 tests.
 We set our overall threshold $\alpha = 0.05$ for rejecting the null hypothesis and apply the Bonferroni Correction to obtain a per-test threshold of $\alpha/m=0.0042$, where $m$ is the number of hypotheses.
-We find that since we reject the null hypothesis for only two of these subsets at the $p<0.0042$ level, so we have at best weak evidence that the matches are more variable than the field objects.
+We find that since we reject the null hypothesis for only two of these subsets at the $p<0.0042$ level, so we have at best weak evidence that the matches are more variable than the field \Object{}s.